donydonald1/Mylabs/README.md

-This example uses a simple maven based webapp project.
+This uses a test maven based webapp project.

 For build use : mvn clean package